| February 18, 2012Saturday

 triangle player.
 I might get it out of default.
 How many triangle players

+do you know?
 At our next Aswat concert Omar will include a drum duet with Susu

 and Faisal and probably the rest of the percussionists will back them